asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Code-Review-Checklist.md

----
+!!! tip

-**Tip:**  This is not an exhaustive list, nor is it meant to be.
+    This is not an exhaustive list, nor is it meant to be.
 These are merely some of the more commonly used APIs and frameworks in Asterisk.
 Reproducing their functionality is highly likely to be noticed and discouraged.

----
+[//]: # (end-tip)